History of the Dallas Mavericks: 1994–1998: Three Js give Dallas hope

-1996–2001: Dirk/Cuban comes to town

 The 1996–97 season was a year of transition for the Mavericks, as they basically redesigned their entire team; 27 different players saw action for this Dallas team, setting an all-time NBA record.
 By the time the season was over, only rookie forward Samaki Walker remained from the opening-day roster.
-The first big move came in December, as Jason Kidd, Loren Meyer and Tony Dumas were traded to the Phoenix Suns for guards Michael Finley and Sam Cassell and forward A. C. Green.
+The first big move came in December, as Jason Kidd, Loren Meyer and Tony Dumas were traded to the Phoenix Suns for guards Michael Finley and Sam Cassell and forward A.C.
+Green.
 By far the most important of these acquisitions was Finley who, after his first half-season in Dallas, would go on to average over or near 20 points per game for at least the next seven years of his Mavericks career.
 He made two visits to the NBA All-Star Game, and even played in each of the Mavs' games until the 2004–05 season.

 Don Nelson was hired as Dallas' general manager on February 7, and it did not take him long to leave his own mark on the team.
 Within a week of his hiring, the Mavs had released Fred Roberts and Oliver Miller and traded Jamal Mashburn to the Miami Heat for forwards Kurt Thomas and Martin Müürsepp and guard Sasha Danilović.
 This particular trade did not really pan out for the Mavs.
 Thomas did not play in 1996–97, and only ended up playing in five games as a Maverick before signing as a free agent with the New York Knicks.
 Danilović played in 13 games for the Mavs before opting out of his contract and signing with Bucker Bologna of the Italian League, and Müürsepp played in 73 games for the Mavericks over the next two years before leaving the NBA.